 These are all common tips given when purchasing shoes, but it’s hard to determine which advice is the best.

-Instead, your best bet is to get fitted by a professional.
-When sizing with them, speak up.
+Instead, your best bet is to get fitted by a professional to know which shoe size is best for you.
 Tell them about any foot pain you typically experience and if you are trying to address any foot issues specifically.
 They will also be able to determine your arch level, which is a major part of buying the right sneaker.
 In fact, you might think you know your shoe size, but you should get fitted every two years.

 4. What Is Your Age?